friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 **Benchmark constraints**

 - Each benchmark is **simple** and uses the fastest single threaded variant available.
+  To obtain clarity a project must not have multiple variants of the same benchmark type.
 - Each Benchmark shares no state or code with any other benchmarks.
 - Adding or removing a benchmark implementation has no effect on all others.
 - Each project has an extension class `BenchUtils` with two methods to used by its benchmarks.
   `BenchUtils.CreateEntities(int count)`
   `BenchUtils.AddComponents(this Entity[] entities)`
+- A package of the ECS must be available on nuget.
 - The Project builds with `<AllowUnsafeBlocks>false</AllowUnsafeBlocks>`.
 See [ECS.Benchmark.csproj](src/ECS.Benchmark.csproj).

 The benchmarks `CreateEntity` and `DeleteEntity` are changing the state of World which has influence on the benchmark measurement.